opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 * `quic`
 * `quick`

 Use the `standard` analyzer at search time.
-Otherwise, the user query is split into edge N-grams and we get results for everything that matches `q`, `u`, and `i`.
+Otherwise, the user query splits into edge N-grams and you get results for everything that matches `q`, `u`, and `i`.
-This is one of the few occasions where we use a different analyzer on the index side and query side.
+This is one of the few occasions where you use a different analyzer on the index side and query side.

 ```json
 GET shakespeare/_search